kbalog/uis-dat640-fall2019/assignments/assignment-2b/README.md

 **IMPORTANT** *This assignment description will be updated over the course of the coming days.
 Make sure to always look at the most recent version of the respective parts.*

+**API STATUS (28/10 17:00)** The API is currently down due to the changing of document IDs.
+It's expected to be back online tomorrow morning.

 **UPDATES (28/10 09:00)**
   * Both the main and anchor indices are now complete.
 There are issues with document IDs, which are being resolved at the moment.
 An update will be posted here soon.